Greenwashing: European Union

+Germany

+In June 2024, the Federal Constitutional Court of Germany ruled that companies that use "climate neutral" in advertising must define what the term means or use of the phrase would not continue to be permitted due to the phrase being too vague.

 Norway

-Norway's consumer ombudsman has targeted automakers who claim their cars are "green", "clean", or "environmentally friendly" with some of the world's strictest advertising guidelines.
+Norway's consumer ombudsman has targeted automakers who claim their cars are "green", "clean", or "environmentally friendly", with some of the world's strictest advertising guidelines.
 Consumer Ombudsman official Bente Øverli said: "Cars cannot do anything good for the environment except less damage than others."
 Manufacturers risk fines if they fail to drop misleading advertisements. Øverli said she did not know of other countries going so far in cracking down on cars and the environment.

 Thailand

 The Green Leaf Certification is an evaluation method created by the Association of Southeast Asian Nations (ASEAN) as a metric that rates the hotels' environmental efficiency of environmental protection.
 In Thailand, this certification is believed to help regulate greenwashing phenomena associated with green hotels.
-Eco hotel or "green hotel" are hotels that have adopted sustainable environmentally-friendly practices in hospitality business operations.
+Eco hotel or "green hotel" are hotels that have adopted sustainable, environmentally-friendly practices in hospitality business operations.
 Since the development of the tourism industry in the ASEAN, Thailand superseded its neighboring countries in inbound tourism, with 9 percent of Thailand's direct GDP contributions coming from the travel and tourism industry in 2015.
 Because of the growth and reliance on tourism as an economic pillar, Thailand developed "responsible tourism" in the 1990s to promote the well-being of local communities and the environment affected by the industry.
 However, studies show the green hotel companies' principles and environmental perceptions contradict the basis of corporate social responsibilities in responsible tourism.
-Against this context, the issuance of the Green Leaf Certification aims at keeping the hotel industry and supply chains accountable for corporate social responsibilities in regard to sustainability by having an independent international organization evaluate a hotel and rate it one through five leaves.
+Against this context, the Green Leaf Certification issuance aims to keep the hotel industry and supply chains accountable for corporate social responsibilities regarding sustainability by having an independent international organization evaluate a hotel and rate it one through five leaves.

 United Kingdom

 The Competition and Markets Authority is the UK's primary competition and consumer authority.
-In September 2021, it published a Green Claims Code intended to protect consumers from misleading environmental claims and to protect businesses from unfair competition.
+In September 2021, it published a Green Claims Code to protect consumers from misleading environmental claims and businesses from unfair competition.
+In May 2024, the Financial Conduct Authority introduced anti-greenwashing rules covering sustainability claims made by regulated firms that market financial products or services.